Quantum Fantay, Belgium

 YouTube Channel

 Still chugging along, Runaway Totem just released their first new album in five years.
 At one point I owned six albums by the band.
-Today I'm down to two (the one below I sold).
+Today I'm down to two.
 Having said that, their debut remains a total classic for me.
 I'll need to get some more thorough notes down.
 I'm certainly up to hearing the others I missed (they have 12 total).

 Affreschi e Meditazione (2012)